+Seizing crime-related evidence in an officer's plain view from a place the officer has a lawful right to be does not involve any type of search.

+Requirements for seizure

+Peace officers must meet the same requirements for plain view seizures involving vehicles as they would for seizing an item within plain view anywhere else.

+Peace officers must:

+- have probable cause to believe the item is crime-related - lawfully be in a location to observe the item - have lawful access to the item

+Probable cause

-Introduction - me-related evidence in an officer's plain view from a place the a lawful right to be does not involve any type of search.
-Requirements for seizure ers must meet the same requirements for plain view seizures rehicles as they would for seizing an item within plain view else.
-Peace offic ers must: • lawfull obable cause to believe the item is crime-related y be in a location to observe the item wful access to the item Probable cause being crime cause may vidence from a vehicle, peace officers must recognize the item as e-related or have probable cause to believe that it is.
-Such probable be based upon information from reliable sources, the knowledge g of the officers, plain smell, etc. Lawful observation and access • t makes little difference if an officer observes the crime-related outside a vehicle or while the officer is lawfully inside the vehicle. and access compartme at can be observed from outside a vehicle (i.e., the passenger ent) carries such a low expectation of privacy that officers may enter to seize the property.
-NOTE: The use of a flashlight or other reasonable sensory enhancement tool, either from outside the vehicle or after lawful entry, is permissible as long as the device allows the officer to see anything that would have been visible during daylight hours.
-Continued on next page
+To seize evidence from a vehicle, peace officers must recognize the item as being crime-related or have probable cause to believe that it is.
+Such probable cause may be based upon information from reliable sources, the knowledge and training of the officers, plain smell, etc.

+Lawful observation and access

+Generally it makes little difference if an officer observes the crime-related item from outside a vehicle or while the officer is lawfully inside the vehicle.

+The area that can be observed from outside a vehicle (i.e., the passenger compartment) carries such a low expectation of privacy that officers may enter the vehicle to seize the property.

+The use of a flashlight or other reasonable sensory enhancement tool, either from outside the vehicle or after lawful entry, is permissible as long as the device allows the officer to see anything that would have been visible during daylight hours.